BigBangData/CoronavirusDataAnalysis/COVID19_DATA_ANALYSIS.md

 ## Coronavirus Data Analysis

 This is a simple exploration of the time series data which was compiled by the Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE) from various sources (see website for full description).
 The data can be downloaded manually at [Novel Coronavirus 2019 Cases.](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases)

+---

-### Data Pre-Processing
+### Data Pre-Processing {#preprocess-link}

-The `preprocess` function creates a local folder and pulls three csv files, one for each stage in tracking the coronavirus spread (confirmed, fatal, and recovered cases), performs some pre-processing steps to create one narrow and long dataset, saving it in compressed RDS format.
+The `preprocess` function creates a local folder and pulls three csv files, one for each stage in tracking the coronavirus spread (confirmed, fatal, and recovered cases), performs various pre-processing steps to create one narrow and long dataset, saving it in compressed RDS format.
 See code in the [Code Appendix.](#codeappendix-link)